 Pasi Nikkanen: So are you sharing, then, also the happiness number and the trend of the graphs with your partners and are you engaging your partners to drive that as well?

 John Sullivan: Absolutely.
 So our partner ServiceNow is probably the best example.
-We want them to know what our business challenges are and so therefORE they have to have, obviously, customer numbers, where we've got challenges, how can they help us?
+We want them to know what our business challenges are and so therefore they have to have, obviously, customer numbers, where we've got challenges, how can they help us?
 It's got to be, you know, we've got to be all in it together I think is the best thing.
 It's one unit, one team, which has worked for different companies.

 Pasi Nikkanen: Yeah.
 How do you internally communicate the happiness thing in IT?
 How do you follow it or does everyone walk to the IT department?
 How do they feel that they are contributing to that employee happiness-

 John Sullivan: Because it's in our core.
 We circulate that, our happiness sign within the business.
 We've got interactive screens so any one of my fellow execs, you want to find out about what's going on in IT, that's cool, there's a screen there.
 You don't have to ask me, you don't have to wait for your monthly report or weekly report and spreadsheet, it's on the screen.
-Now we do follow it up at the end of each month about what the scores were, aggregated, summarized at the end of the month, but I'm really proud.
+Now we do follow it up at the end of each month about what the scores were, aggregated, summarised at the end of the month, but I'm really proud.
 It's interactive, too.
 It's there, it's real time, so we got the number, we got the key issues, we've got the number of issues that we've got outstanding, it's 100% open where we are.
 And again for me this is all kind of connected because it's the trust too.

 So think, people said "He's open and honest, it's there."
 Because it's not always great.
 Every day cannot be great but it's there completely visible for everyone to see in the business.